Tracking Information Flow

 In this section, we carry character level origins.
 That is, given a fragment that resulted from a portion of the original originated string, one will be able to tell which portion of the input string the fragment was taken from.
 In essence, each input character index from an originated source gets its own color.

-More complex origining such as bitmap origins are possible where a single character may result from multiple origined character indexes (such as checksum operations on strings).
+More complex originating such as bitmap origins are possible where a single character may result from multiple origined character indexes (such as checksum operations on strings).
 We do not consider these in this chapter.

 A Class for Tracking Character Origins